 - The Uffizi Gallery houses one of the oldest art collections in the world.
 The building has around 50 rooms displaying paintings dating from the 13th to the 18th century.
 Among the most famous works, they have Botticelli‘s Birth of Venus, three works by Leonardo da Vinci, a painting by Michelangelo and several paintings by Caravaggio.

 - Not far away, behind Palazzo Pitti, the Boboli Gardens is the most famous park in Florence.
-It was once the residence of the Grand Dukes of Tuscany.
+It once was the residence of the Grand Dukes of Tuscany.
 Today, this beautiful shady area offers a haven of peace in the heart of the city.
 It allows you to rest your legs in the sun while your baby is resting quietly.

 - Change of scenery… In the centre of the city of Siena, you will find Piazza del Campo.
 This shell-shaped square was custom-built for the Palio, an ancestral festival in which the different districts of the city compete in a frantic race on horseback.
 The festival is held twice a year: on July 2nd and August 16th; and the electric atmosphere is inimitable.
 Do you like climbing and thrills?
 Climb the 88-metre high Torre del Mangia.
 The view of Siena is breathtaking.